Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Model

+Ultra-luminous X-ray source activity may result in many sites of interest for particle acceleration and non-thermal processes, {such as shocks developed nearby the wind launching radius or other shocks developed at relatively small scales due to the collision between the wind of the donor star and the outflow from the accretion disk \citep{2022MNRAS.509.2532C, Abaroa2023}}. {In addition, the accretion onto the compact object might also result in the launching of a highly collimated jet reaching at least mildly relativistic velocities \citep{Blandford1,Blandford2}.
+As discussed in \cite{Globus16}, the existence of wide-opening-angle disk winds and jets, which are typically associated {with} micro-quasar activity, is not mutually exclusive.
+Besides, the jet itself is also a relevant site for particle acceleration and emission of non-thermal radiation \citep{Hess_SS433,Hawk_SS433,Safi-Harb2022}.}

+In this work, we focused on {the} wind-blown bubbles {inflated by the disk winds,} and particularly on the DSA scenario at their wind termination shocks {that usually take place at tens of parsecs from the central engine}. {The simultaneous presence of a disk wind and a collimated jet, even if possible, as attested in the case of SS433 \citep{Watson1983,2021MNRAS.506.1045M}, can be expected to deform and elongate the structure of the bubble along the jet axis, as observed in the case of W50 \citep{Churazov}.
+In our work, we neglected the possible interactions between co-existing disk winds and jets, which may lead to additional sites of particle acceleration, and we focused on the wind bubble on its own in order to understand its multi-messenger signatures.}

-Fig.~\ref{Fig: ULX sketch} illustrates a not-in-scale representation of the system where we highlight the key ingredients of a ULX and the associated wind bubble where particle acceleration and transport take place.
-A compact object such as a stellar-mass black hole (BH) or a neutron star (NS) in super-Eddington accretion develops a puffed part in the innermost region of the accretion disk, while a baryon-loaded fast wind with wide opening angle is launched at high speed.
-Such a wind, as described in Sec.~\ref{Subs: wind-bubble}, is a complex stratified structure characterized by a strong shock surrounding a fast wind region, a hot and extended shell of shocked wind material and swept up shocked ambient medium.
-Particles can be accelerated by DSA at such strong shock and being advected and diffusing throughout the whole bubble.
-In Sec.~\ref{Subs: Transport}, we highlights the details of the model.
+Figure~\ref{Fig: ULX sketch} illustrates a not-to-scale representation of the system where we highlight the key ingredients of a ULX and the associated wind bubble where particle acceleration and transport take place.
+A compact object such as a stellar-mass black hole (BH) or a neutron star (NS) in super-Eddington accretion develops a puffed part in the innermost region of the accretion disk\footnote{{While the structure of a super-Eddington accreting disk may differ from the one shown in the sketch \citep[according to][the accretion disk might keep a constant height at large distances from the black hole, yet at small radii one would have the funnel-like behavior typical of super-Eddington systems.]{Kitaki2021}, this does not affect the large-scale structure and evolution of the outflows.}}, while a baryon-loaded fast wind with wide opening angle is launched at high speed.
+Such a wind, as described in Sect.~\ref{Subs: wind-bubble}, is a complex, stratified structure characterized by a strong shock surrounding a fast-wind region.
+The latter is then surrounded by a hot and extended shell of shocked wind material and by an additional outer thin-shell of swept-up shocked ambient medium.
+Particles can be accelerated by DSA at such a strong shock and being advected and diffusing throughout the whole bubble.
+In Sect.~\ref{Subs: Transport}, we highlight the details of the model.